Cannabinoids: An Alphabet Soup of OpportunityResearch continues to prove there’s more to cannabis and hemp than we ever imagined possible.

 Medical Cannabis Market

 The presence of THC will describe the difference between the medical cannabis market and the nutraceutical market.
 In this market, patients will still be able to purchase full-spectrum, THC-potent products.
-Unlike the nutraceutical industry, the medical cannabis market consists of patients who achieve their desired results through the use THC.
+Unlike the nutraceutical industry, the medical cannabis market consists of patients who achieve their desired results through the use of tetrahydrocannabinol.

 There is a difference between medical cannabis and pharmaceutical cannabis.
 As the cannabis market exists today, medical cannabis consumers have a certain amount of freedom and flexibility in finding and choosing the right products and formulations which suit their needs.
 Obviously, this approach has worked exceptionally well for hundreds of thousands of patients.